Payment gateway – what is it and how does it work?

 In this article you will find

-As more businesses look at expanding operations online, a secure and seamless payment gateway is vital for safeguarding customer information as well as protecting businesses against payment fraud.
+As more businesses look at expanding operations online, a secure and seamless payment gateway is vital.
+It safeguards customer information while protecting businesses against payment fraud.

-In this article, we’ll explore how payment gateways work, the benefits they provide and how to choose the right solution for your business.
-Keep reading to find out why your business needs a payment gateway, if it doesn’t already have one.
+In this article, we’ll explore how payment gateways work, their importance for today’s businesses, their benefits and how to choose the right solution for your business.

 How do online payments work with a payment gateway?